Kong/docs.konghq.com/app/_src/mesh/features/openshift-quickstart.md

 description: This guide explains how to get started on Kong Mesh with Red Hat OpenShift.
 ---

-In this guide, you will learn how to get {{site.mesh_product_name}} up and running quickly in standalone mode on [Red Hat OpenShift](https://www.redhat.com/technologies/cloud-computing/openshift).
+In this guide, you will learn how to get {{site.mesh_product_name}} up and running quickly in [standalone mode](/mesh/{{page.kong_version}}/production/deployment/stand-alone/) on [Red Hat OpenShift](https://www.redhat.com/technologies/cloud-computing/openshift).
 This tutorial assumes some base-level OpenShift knowledge.

 This tutorial doesn't require a license because {{site.mesh_product_name}} can start in evaluation mode, which allows you to have up to five data planes or sidecars.
 This provides just enough data planes to get comfortable with the product and test it out.

 This quickstart tutorial covers:

-* How to use the Red Hat Certified {{site.mesh_product_name}} Images
+* How to use the Red Hat Certified {{site.mesh_product_name}} images
 * How to implement the required OpenShift security context constraints (SCCs) for the `kong-mesh` sidecar
-* How to deploy a sample application, bookinfo, on the mesh and validate that the application is working
+* How to deploy a sample application, `kuma-demo`, on the mesh and validate that the application is working
 * How to use the sample application to test the features of {{site.mesh_product_name}}

 ## Prerequisites